These light and fluffy lemon ricotta pancakes are accompanied by an easy blackberry sauce. Freeze the leftovers for pancakes anytime!

 Note to readers: this lemon ricotta pancakes recipe was one of the first posts I published on Katiebird Bakes, and it holds a special place in my heart because the day I published this recipe (January 29, 2017) was the day I made my little blog public for the first time.

-My photography and recipe development skills have come a long way in the 2+ years since this post was first published, so I thought it was time for a makeover.
+My photography and recipe development skills have come a long way in the 2+ years since this post was first published (thanks in great part to Foodtography School (affiliate link)), so I thought it was time for a makeover.
 While looking at the old photos makes me cringe, it also reminds me of just how far I’ve come – so if you want to see where I started, I left one of the original photos at the end of the post.

 A lot of people like to talk about their productivity hacks or time blocking or ability to wake up at 3am to work on their side hustle, but for me it has honestly just been about showing up for at least a few minutes every day, even if only to post on Instagram or listen to a podcast about blogging.
 Doing a little bit every day adds up over time.